JSDWRLD/AiRise/README.md

 ## Repository Rules
 1. Branching: Always create a new branch for each task (git checkout -b branch-name).
-2. Pull Requests: Submit pull requests for review by pushing your branch to this repository then making a pull request, never push directly to main.
+2. Pull Requests: Submit pull requests for review by pushing your branch to this repository, never push directly to main.
    - Pull requests are subject to review to ensure that the main branch does not break.
 3. Code Reviews: Ensure at least 2 reviewers approve before merging.
 Ping the discord server with @everyone.
 4. Commit Messages: Use clear, concise commit messages in the format type: message.